Judaea Capta coinage: Inscription and imagery

+The obverse of the coins typically featured portraits of either Vespasian or, more commonly, Titus.
+The reverse depicted symbolic imagery, including a mourning woman, representing the Jewish people, seated beneath a date palm, a symbol of Judaea.
 The palm tree can appear on the coin either in combination with the mourning woman, or without her.
-Andrea Moresino-Zipper contests that in the former case, it is the woman who symbolises the defeated Judaea and the towering, dominating palm stands for victorious Rome, while in the latter case the palm tree does represent Judaea.
+Andrea Moresino-Zipper contests that in the former case, it is the woman who symbolises the defeated Judaea and the palm stands for victorious Rome, while in the latter case the palm tree does represent Judaea.

 History

 The Judaea Capta coins were struck for 25 years under Vespasian and his two sons who succeeded him as Emperor - Titus and Domitian.
 These commemorative coins were issued in bronze, silver and gold by mints in Rome, throughout the Roman Empire, and in Judaea itself.
 They were issued in every denomination, and at least 48 different types are known.

-Only bronze 'Judaea Capta' coins were struck in Caesarea, in the defeated Roman province of Judea.
+Only bronze 'Judaea Capta' coins were struck in Caesarea, in the defeated Roman province of Judaea.
 These coins are much cruder than the Roman issues, and the inscriptions are in Greek rather than Latin.
-The designs feature the goddess Nike writing on a shield, Minerva with a spear, shield, trophy and palm tree, etc. Most such coins were issued during the reign of the Emperor Domitian (81-96 AD).
+The designs seems to have modified the imagery to avoid offending the Jewish population, omitting provocative motifs such as a half-naked captive.
+They feature the goddess Nike writing on a shield, Minerva with a spear, shield, trophy and palm tree, etc. Most such coins were issued during the reign of the Emperor Domitian (AD 81-96).